-- ☐ Glue the ammo canister (B48) into the two upper holes of the rear gunner's bulkhead (E38) (The tray should be oriented as shown).
+- Glue the flare rack (D47) into the lower holes in the rear gunner's bulkhead (E38). - Next, glue the .30 cal ammo tray (A46) onto the area of the bulkhead designated by the dotted rectangle in the illustration (The tray should be oriented as shown, with the molded holes on the top surface and the boxes projecting forward).
 If you decide to install the bulkhead assembly at this time, glue it in place now.
-The forward face of the bulkhead assembly will rest against the rearmost surfaces of the fuselage stringers on both fuselage halves. - ☐ Finally, test fit and glue the fuselage halves together.
+The forward face of the bulkhead assembly will rest against the rearmost surfaces of the fuselage stringers on both fuselage halves. - Finally, test fit and glue the fuselage halves together.
 Set this assembly aside and let it dry.